benhensor/blckbx_techTest_benhensor/README.md

 ## Set up

-### To run the app, install a virtual server environment
+### Navigate to the server directory and install a virtual server environment

 pip3 install virtualenv